rdmca11/datedifference/README.md

 The application may not make use of the platform / SDK libraries for date manipulation (for example Date, Calendar classes).

+# Tech Stack
+* JDK 11
+* jUnit 4
+* Maven

+# Build
+Project can be build using maven commands
+> mvn install

+# Running the application from command line
+> datediff.DateDifferenceApplication <input file path with pair of dates>